lueckenlab/org-website/index.md

 - **Diversity in thinking and representation**: Scientific challenges are complex.
 This complexity is best tackled from multiple points of view.
 Therefore, bringing together diverse ways of thinking is crucial for scientific progress.
 Similarly, tolerance to diverse backgrounds is a core human value.
 We hold diversity of all kinds in high regard, because this helps us be better scientists and people.

 - **Have fun:** If science isn’t fun, we’re doing something wrong!
-  - *note: of course tasks can be boring and frustrating… but in a whole project, this should not outweigh the fun!*